If you want a quick, sustainable boost to sales and exposure, a solid growth marketing strategy is your best bet.

 - …and many more.

-Best of all, you can streamline and automate much of the “boring” stuff using a tool like Zapier, which connects multiple apps together.
+Best of all, you can streamline and automate most of the “boring” stuff using a tool like Zapier, which connects multiple apps together.

 The Growth Marketing Process